 Her research uses animal and in vitro models to determine the precise impact of electromagnetic stimulation on single brain cells, simple neural circuits and complex circuits that underpin behaviours.
 In this way, she will gain a better understanding of how brain stimulation treatments can be tailored to individuals and individual disorders.

-Associate Professor Michael Rosenberg
+Professor Michael Rosenberg

 Michael is a health promotion researcher with a focus on program evaluation, physical activity and young people.
 He spends his time trying to influence people to make healthier choices and enjoy the positive benefits that a healthy lifestyle can afford.